-When header compression is used inside of a tunnel, it will reduce the size of the IP, UDP, and IP headers of the IP packet carried in the tunnel.
+When header compression is used inside of a tunnel, it will reduce the size of the headers of the IP packet carried in the tunnel.
 However, the tunnel itself has overhead due to its IP header and the tunnel header (the information necessary to identify the tunneled payload).
-One way to reduce the overhead of the IP header and tunnel header is to multiplex multiple real-time payloads in a single tunneled packet.
+One way to reduce the overhead of the IP and tunnel headers is to multiplex multiple real-time payloads in a single tunneled packet.